neilgraf/Pinball-Arcade-Tycoon-Game/README.md

 ## AI-Assisted Development

-This project was initially generated using AI (Fable/Claude) based on a detailed design prompt.
+This project was initially generated using AI (Claude) based on a detailed design prompt.

 I then: